adityajha25/adityajha25/README.md

 ## 🚀 About Me

 I'm a sophomore at **Georgia Institute of Technology** with a passion for building innovative mobile and full-stack web applications.
-I thrive at the intersection of technology and creativity, where I can transform ideas into impactful software solutions.
+I thrive at the intersection of technology and leadership, where I can put innovative ideas into fruition.

-- 📱 Building mobile and full-stack web applications
-- 🤖 Exploring AI/ML applications and integrations
-- 🔐 Passionate about cybersecurity and secure software development
-- 👥 Developing technical leadership skills through collaborative projects
-- 🚀 Contributing to Science Olympiad educational resources
-- 💡 Always learning new technologies and best practices

 ## 📫 Connect With Me